mind-engage/doodle-dragon/docs/UserGuide.md

 <img src=../assets/doodle_mic_on.png width=30> **Voice command** for Voice to Image / Explore commands.
 Press the Icon button after speaking the command.

-## Settings Screen

-### Customize your Doodle Dragon experience.
-**API Key Configuration:** Enter API Key: Securely input your Gemini and OpenAI API keys for app functionality.

-### Preferences
-**Learners Age:** Choose the child's age to set the context for AI prompt-engineering.

 ## Support and Feedback